WVAW-LD

 WVAW-LD (channel 16) is a low-power television station in Charlottesville, Virginia, United States, affiliated with ABC.
 It is owned by Lockwood Broadcast Group alongside dual CBS/Fox affiliate WCAV (channel 19).
-Both stations share studios on Rio East Court in Charlottesville, while WVAW-LD's transmitter is located on Carters Mountain south of the city.
+The two stations share studios on Rio East Court in Charlottesville; WVAW-LD's transmitter is located on Carters Mountain south of the city.

 Due to WVAW-LD's low-power status, its broadcast radius only covers the immediate Charlottesville area.
-Therefore, it must rely on cable and satellite to reach the entire market.
+Therefore, it relies on cable and satellite to reach the entire market.

 History

-What is now WVAW-LD originally debuted on June 12, 1979 on analog UHF channel 64 with the call sign W64AO.
-The station was a low-powered translator of WHSV-TV, which was the area's default ABC affiliate.
+What is now WVAW-LD originally debuted on June 12, 1979, on analog UHF channel 64 with the call sign W64AO.
+The station was a low-powered translator of WHSV-TV in Harrisonburg, which was the area's default ABC affiliate.
 At the time, WHSV-TV was owned by Worrell Newspapers along with the Charlottesville Daily Progress.

 On April 9, 2004, W64AO moved to UHF channel 16, changed call letters to WVAW-LP, upgraded power, and separated from WHSV-TV.
 WVAW-LP was the market's third local station after WVIR-TV (channel 29) and WCAV.

 In early 2005, after the launch of WCAV and WVAW, Gray Television launched a third station in the area, Fox affiliate WAHU-CA. WVAW was temporarily taken off-the-air by a fire on its transmitter tower at the top of Carters Mountain on November 9, 2006.
 The signal was restored on November 13.
 On December 28, WVAW moved to Comcast channel 3.

-The new set of stations replaced out-of-market stations from Richmond and Washington, D.C. on local cable.
-On Comcast's system in Charlottesville, the only remaining out-of-market channel on the basic tier is WTTG, although WRIC-TV, WWBT and WTVR-TV remain on the digital tier.
+The new set of stations replaced out-of-market stations from Richmond and Washington, D.C., as the primary network affiliates on local Comcast cable.
+Washington's WTTG and Richmond's WRIC-TV, WWBT and WTVR-TV remained available for some time in less prominent channel assignments on basic, then digital tiers before being gradually removed.

-On October 27, 2009, WVAW's digital transmitter had a glitch over-the-air.
-The signal was put on WAHU-CD2 for a short time and the problem was fixed a day later.

 Gray announced the sale of WVAW-LD and WCAV to Lockwood Broadcast Group on March 4, 2019.
-The sale is concurrent with Gray's purchase of rival WVIR-TV from Waterman Broadcasting.
-WAHU-CD was not included in the sale and would be retained by Gray as a sister station to WVIR-TV.
+The sale was concurrent with Gray's purchase of rival WVIR-TV from Waterman Broadcasting.
+The WAHU-CD license was not included in the sale, and would be retained by Gray as a translator to WVIR-TV, eventually moving to the WVIR-CD call; WAHU's programming with Fox, MeTV and AccuWeather affiliations were redistributed among WCAV and WVAW-LD subchannels.
 The transaction was completed on October 1.

-Programming

-Syndicated programming

-Syndicated programming on the station includes Rachael Ray, Tamron Hall, The People's Court, The Drew Barrymore Show, The Jennifer Hudson Show, Family Feud, and Pictionary.